IT’S VERY IMPORTANT

 SITE: “Why we shout in anger” – a Hindu teaching

 ⚡️is an uncontrollable force of nature, & so can’t be reigned in

 ⚡️is something that happens to us

 False: Anger, as well as all other emotions, are our biochemical responses to events & then may or may not be expressed as actions.
 Sometimes it feels like a physical ‘event’ that’s out of our control – because it’s erupting from the unconscious, like a lightning strike.
 However, it is in fact something coming from us, rather than happening to us – triggered by our thoughts – inside (about ourselves) or from outside re.
 PPT (about others)

 ⚡️is only a problem when expressed (at all)

 False: Only about 10% of people act out their anger inappropriately, & they are the visible ones – the squeaky wheels who get everyone’s attention.

-Almost everyone else either suppress it (“I don’t want to talk about it!”) or repress it altogether (“I’m not angry – really!”), & need anger management classes just as much as the ‘ragers’.
+Almost everyone else either suppresses it (“I don’t want to talk about it!”) or represses it altogether (“I’m not angry – really!”).
+Both groups need anger management classes just as much as the ‘ragers’.

 ⚡️always leads to aggression / some form of violence

 False: It may seem to be true if we were raised with one or more rage-aholics, & if we then also have chosen to stay with ragers as adults.

-BUT healthy people have learned productive ways of processing & channeling their anger, so it never leads to being self-destructive or abusive.
+BUT healthy people have learned productive ways of processing & channeling their anger, so it never leads to being self-destructive or abusive to others.

-Of course, chemicals (alcohol/ drugs/ some medicines, even food allergies…) can generate anger & set off a compulsion to be nasty, either because the cognitive brain isn’t in charge OR if we haven’t learned to recognize the symptoms & how to handle them
+Of course, chemicals (alcohol/ drugs/ some medicines, even food allergies…) can generate anger & set off a compulsion to be nasty, either because the cognitive brain isn’t in charge OR if we haven’t learned to recognize the symptoms of rage or how to handle them

 ⚡️increases as we get older

 ⚡️ is not a ‘problem‘ for someone IF we don’t sound / look angry

 ⚡️is best dealt with by stuffing it